Rifabutin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or eye or vision problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, muscle problems, or eye or vision problems.

 - This medicine may cause your skin, tears, saliva, sweat, urine, or bowel movements to turn a brownish-orange color.
 Your contact lenses could become permanently discolored.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.